Kublai Khan: Capital city

-After Kublai Khan was proclaimed Khagan at his residence in Shangdu on May 5, 1260, he began to organize the country.
+After Kublai Khan was proclaimed Khagan at his residence in Shangdu on 5 May 1260, he began to organize the country.
 Zhang Wenqian, a central government official, was sent by Kublai in 1260 to Daming where unrest had been reported in the local population.
 A friend of Zhang's, Guo Shoujing, accompanied him on this mission.
-Guo was interested in engineering, was an expert astronomer and skilled instrument maker, and he understood that good astronomical observations depended on expertly made instruments.
+Guo was interested in engineering, was an expert astronomer and skilled instrument maker, and understood that good astronomical observations depended on expertly made instruments.
 Guo began to construct astronomical instruments, including water clocks for accurate timing and armillary spheres that represented the celestial globe.
 Turkestani architect Ikhtiyar al-Din, also known as "Igder", designed the buildings of the city of the Khagan, Khanbaliq (Dadu).
 Kublai also employed foreign artists to build his new capital; one of them, a Newar named Araniko, built the White Stupa that was the largest structure in Khanbaliq/Dadu.

 Zhang advised Kublai that Guo was a leading expert in hydraulic engineering.
 Kublai knew the importance of water management for irrigation, transport of grain, and flood control, and he asked Guo to look at these aspects in the area between Dadu (now Beijing) and the Yellow River.
 To provide Dadu with a new supply of water, Guo found the Baifu spring in Mount Shen and had a 30 km channel built to move water to Dadu.
 He proposed connecting the water supply across different river basins, built new canals with sluices to control the water level, and achieved great success with the improvements he made.
 This pleased Kublai and Guo was asked to undertake similar projects in other parts of the country.
 In 1264 he was asked to go to Gansu to repair the damage that had been caused to the irrigation systems by the years of war during the Mongol advance through the region.
 Guo travelled extensively along with his friend Zhang taking notes of the work needed to be done to unblock damaged parts of the system and to make improvements to its efficiency.
 He sent his report directly to Kublai Khan.